The Definitive Guide to TM1 Security with Examples

 - Odd Number, which has WRITE access to the CostCentre1 and CostCentre3 elements in the Cost Centre dimension, and READ access to the other elements in the Cost Centre dimension.

 TM1 gives this user WRITE access to CostCentre1, CostCentre2, CostCentre3 and CostCentre4, and READ access to the other elements in the Cost Centre dimension.
-To resolve complex conflicting security setups, TM1 overlaps groups first, then applies the lowest combination within the combination of groups.
+To resolve complex conflicting security setups, TM1 overlaps groups first.
+After that, applies the lowest combination within the combination of groups.
 Assuming the Blue Quadrant is what is object-by-object setup in TM1.
 The Yellow Quadrant is what happens in TM1 before on group-by-group basis (based on the Blue Quadrant privileges).
-The Green quadrants are derived the highest-then-lowest way:
+The Green quadrants are derived from the highest-then-lowest way:

 - Combining group privileges first – applying the highest privileges.